Friends of Nachusa Grasslands

 Volunteer Opportunities

 Conservation and habitat restoration are part of Nachusa Grasslands' core mission and one of the preserve's greatest needs.
 Initially, the first preserve acquisitions contained small, rich, remnant hills separated by farm fields.
 Over the past several decades, these agricultural lands have been restored to prairie.
 This work is ongoing.
-Of all these opportunities, our greatest need is for folks willing to help with restoration, mainly seed collection and weed management.
+Of all these opportunities, our greatest need is for folks willing to help with restoration, mainly seed collection and weed management, but all volunteer activity is appreciated.

 To volunteer at Nachusa Grasslands, there is no need to complete a volunteer application.
 Volunteers have diverse backgrounds, wide ranging skills and abilities, and, above all, a strong desire to make a difference.